jolicode/MediaBundle/doc/index.rst

 - processors to transform media (crop / resize / etc.)
 - post processors to optimize the media size
 - Twig components to output ``<img>`` and ``<picture>`` tags
-- `CLI commands <misc-features/commands.rst>`_ to generate ad inspect media variations that are high quality yet lightweight
+- `CLI commands <misc-features/commands.rst>`_ to generate and inspect media variations that are high quality yet lightweight
 - `Twig components <misc-features/twig-components.rst>`_ to display media using best practices
 - the ability to generate `URLs for media <misc-features/url-generation.rst>`_ and their `variations <variations/variations.rst>`_
 - `events <misc-features/events.rst>`_ to allow you to hook into the media processing pipeline